IBM/ibm_zos_zosmf/docs/source/roles/README_zmf_job_query.rst

   For example: ``/tmp/job_output/SY1/JCLSAMP1_JOB00000/JESYSMSG(4)``.

-  If this variable is omitted, all spool files will be saved locally on control node.
+  If this variable is omitted, all spool files will be saved on control node.

   | **required**: False
   | **type**: list